🔍 Information Retrieval & RAG¶

 -

-This paper reformulates positional encoding as prior distributions within a Bayesian attention mechanism, unifying NoPE (uniform prior) and ALiBi (Laplacian prior), and proposes a Generalized Gaussian prior (GGD-BAM) that achieves perfect passkey retrieval at 500× the training length by adding only 384 parameters.
+The paper reformulates positional encoding as a prior distribution within a Bayesian attention mechanism, unifying NoPE (uniform prior) and ALiBi (Laplace prior).
+It proposes a Generalized Gaussian Prior (GGD-BAM) that achieves perfect passkey retrieval at 500x training length with an addition of only 384 parameters.

 - Beyond RAG vs. Long-Context: Learning Distraction-Aware Retrieval for Efficient Knowledge Grounding